fr1t2/minimal-mistakes/_pages/about.md

 These services work well for getting people together, however when we all need to see the installation on-site we hit a wall.
 Either the connections are poor from the site, or the service will not allow direct streaming that is quality.

-##
+## Technology

 The team is using a few tools to facilitate this system.
 The most difficult part of the stream from a remote location is the connectivity.
-Additionally the added benefit of having the entire team on the same page, as if they were all onsite.
+Additionally the added benefit of having the entire team on the same page, as if they were all on site.

+* h.264 Streaming Hardware providing connection from the site
+* Quality video equipment for stable livestreams
+* Streaming software and connectivity allowing multiple "Work From Home" users to join

+By bridging this into an existing platform like **Zoom** or **MS Teams** we can take an entire meeting on-site to discuss any feature of work needed!

+## Concourse Expansion

+The first trial of this service is for the Concourse Expansion Program Denver International Airport is undergoing.